 - Reduce the resolution of your images, most players will not see the difference.

-difference.
-Non foundry browser extentions can also mess with the players experience.
+all the difference.
+Non foundry browser extensions can also mess with the players experience.

 Our credit card provider is Stripe.com